What are Shoe Insoles and Do You Need Them?

 To clean your foam or gel insoles, you can remove them from your shoes, brush debris off, wash with gentle soap and water, and allow them to air dry.

-To clean leather insoles, clean with a damp rag or baking soda but do not fully submerge them in water.
+To clean leather insoles, clean them with a damp rag or baking soda but do not fully submerge them in water.

 Keep your insoles in the best condition by regularly airing them out, alternating shoes, and cleaning them.